 Following the creation of the ROUNDMAP™, we wanted to describe how the body of knowledge relates to the business operation at large and to show that ROUNDMAP isn’t just an instrument to improve customer performance, rather an essential part of an integrative framework: from mission to strategy, to planning, to product design, to realization, and ultimately to sustaining growth.

 If you look at the ROUNDMAP™ logo, you may have noticed a compass needle.
 This needle represents the purpose of the mission, i.e. the group of customers for which the business intends to create value.
 However, to reach this target audience, and to be able to respond effectively to changes in demand or adversarial forces, the business operation has to be able to ‘maneuver’.

 This led to the idea to describe a business as a vessel, sent out on a mission to fulfill its purpose.

-To explain what drives the ark forward and allows it to maneuver, we consider four key drivers:
+To explain what drives the ark forward and allows it to maneuver, we consider three frameworks: